-Early Help: In the first instance staff will discuss early help requirements with our DSL.
+Early Help: Early help is support for children of all ages that improves a family's resilience and outcomes or reduces the chances of a problem getting worse.
+In the first instance staff will discuss children's requirements with our DSL.
 The DSL will lead on liaising with other agencies and in setting up an inter-agency assessment as appropriate.
 Early Help in our school allows pupils to be supported at any point in their life by a range of external support agencies enabling potential concerns to be addressed, to prevent further problems arising or before a child may come into immediate danger.
 Targeted early help services, arranged by the local authority, address the assessed needs of a child and their family, as a result of an Early Help Assessment Form coming under the term "Team around the Child" (TAC).
 This form would normally be completed by the DSL acting as the Lead Professional or another Educational agency.
-Our staff are, in particular, alert to the potential need for early help for a child who is not making age appropriate progress and needs support from more than one additional agency to meet the child's needs, or health or emotional difficulties are impacting the pupil's progress and/or wellbeing.
+Our staff are, in particular, alert to the potential need for early help for a child who is not making age appropriate progress and needs support from more than one additional agency to meet the child's needs, or health or emotional difficulties are impacting the pupil's progress and/or wellbeing. .
 Our staff recognise their role in the early help process and are, in particular, alert to the potential need for early help for a child who

-- is disabled or has certain health conditions and has specific additional needs; - has special educational needs (whether or not they have a statutory Education, Health and Care Plan); - has a mental health need; is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, includinggang involvement and association with organised crime groups or county lines; - is frequently missing/goes missing from care or from home; - is at risk of modern slavery, trafficking, sexual or criminal exploitation; is at risk of being radicalised or exploited; - has a family member in prison, or is affected by parental offending; - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse; is misusing drugs or alcohol themselves; - has returned home to their family from care and/or is showing early signs of abuse and/or neglect; - is at risk of honour-based abuse such as Female Genital Mutilation or Forced Marriage; - is a privately fostered child; and - is persistently absent from education.
+- is disabled or has certain health conditions and has specific additional needs; - has special educational needs (whether or not they have a statutory Education, Health and Care Plan); - has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in Alternative Provision or a Pupil Referral Unit; - has a mental health need; is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, includinggang involvement and association with organised crime groups or county lines; - is frequently missing/goes missing from education care or from home; - is at risk of modern slavery, trafficking, sexual or criminal exploitation; is at risk of being radicalised or exploited; - has a parent or carer in custody, or is affected by parental offending; - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse; is misusing drugs or alcohol themselves; - has returned home to their family from care and/or is showing early signs of abuse and/or neglect; - is at risk of honour-based abuse such as Female Genital Mutilation or Forced Marriage; - is a privately fostered child; and - is persistently absent from education.